aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/set-output-image-resolution/_index.md

 ---
-title: "aspnote set jpeg resolution – Set Output Image Resolution in OneNote - Aspose.Note"
+title: "increase jpeg dpi – Set Output Image Resolution in OneNote with Aspose.Note"
-linktitle: "aspnote set jpeg resolution – Set Output Image Resolution in OneNote - Aspose.Note"
+linktitle: "increase jpeg dpi – Set Output Image Resolution in OneNote - Aspose.Note"
 second_title: "Aspose.Note Java API"
-description: "Learn how to aspnote set jpeg resolution and increase onenote image resolution using Aspose.Note for Java.
-Follow our step‑by‑step guide to adjust image resolution in OneNote documents."
+description: "Learn how to increase jpeg dpi and set jpeg resolution to boost OneNote image quality using Aspose.Note for Java.
+Follow our step‑by‑step guide."
 weight: 23
 url: /java/onenote-document-saving/set-output-image-resolution/
-date: 2025-12-18
+date: 2026-03-14
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# aspnote set jpeg resolution – Set Output Image Resolution in OneNote - Aspose.Note
+# increase jpeg dpi – Set Output Image Resolution in OneNote - Aspose.Note

 ## Introduction

-In this tutorial, you'll learn how to **aspnote set jpeg resolution** when exporting images from OneNote documents using Aspose.Note for Java.
-Adjusting the image resolution is essential when you need high‑quality graphics for reports, presentations, or printing, and it also helps you **increase onenote image resolution** without inflating file size unnecessarily.
+In this tutorial, you'll learn how to **increase jpeg dpi** when exporting images from OneNote documents using Aspose.Note for Java.
+Adjusting the DPI (dots‑per‑inch) is essential when you need high‑quality graphics for reports, presentations, or printing, and it also helps you **increase onenote image resolution** without inflating file size unnecessarily.
 We'll walk through the entire process—from loading a OneNote file to saving it with a custom DPI setting—so you can apply the technique in your own projects right away.

 ## Quick Answers
 - **What does aspnote set jpeg resolution do?** It lets you define the DPI of JPEG images generated from OneNote pages.